The Ramblin' Galoot

 The Ramblin' Galoot is a 1926 American silent Western film.
 Directed by Fred Bain at the Poverty Row studios of Action Pictures, the film stars Buddy Roosevelt, Violet La Plante, and Frederick Lee.
 It was released on November 21, 1926.

+Plot

+Cowboy and golf enthusiast Buddy Royle offers to help teach the game on a banker's ranch.
+The banker then tries to frame Buddy as part of a counterfeiting plot, and Buddy is kidnapped by the schemers.
+However, his golf tutee saves him and they find romance together.
+Buddy reveals himself to be a Bankers Association agent.